Latest Report: The 2022 Gartner® Market Guide for IT Vendor Risk Management Solutions

 Prevalent delivers built-in remediation recommendations based on risk assessment results.
 These are backed by workflow and task management capabilities to ensure that third parties address risks in a timely and satisfactory manner.

-Integrated, native cyber, business, reputational, and financial risk monitoring capabilities flag material changes between periodic assessments and can trigger notifications, follow-up assessments, or other actions.
+Integrated, native cyber, operational, reputational, and financial risk monitoring capabilities flag material changes between periodic assessments and can trigger notifications, follow-up assessments, or other actions.

 Prevalent can identify fourth-party and Nth-party subcontracting relationships by conducting a questionnaire-based assessment or by passively scanning the third party’s public-facing infrastructure.
 The resulting relationship map depicts information paths and dependencies that could expose your environment to risk.